ksodhi2/OCR-Plus-Plus/DEVELOPMENT.md

 April 28 - Created an abstract class to represent a classifier and implemented a TextBoxes model for text detection

 April 29 - Added tests for all my classes

+May 1 - Used ImGuI and the Portable File Dialog library to create a GUI.

+May 4 - Refactored and added more documentation to my code.
+Optimized my KNN classifier by using a priority queue.

+May 6 - Updated README with relevant information about my project